jaekook/plakar/subcommands/help/docs/plakar-info.md

 The type of information displayed depends on the specified argument.
 Without any arguments, display information about the repository.

+The options are as follows:

+**-errors**

+> Show errors within the specified snapshot.

 # EXAMPLES

 Show repository information: